danidee10/go-rave/README.md

 # go-rave

-go-rave is a python library for the flutterwave's [rave](http://rave.frontendpwc.com/) payment platform.
+go-rave is a Go library for flutterwave's [rave](http://rave.frontendpwc.com/) payment platform.

 It currently supports the following features: